70 Famous Landmarks in Italy to Visit: The Ultimate Guide

 Today, Capri is a popular destination for tourists from around the world.
 The island is known for its luxury hotels, designer shops, and chic restaurants.
 Visitors can take a boat tour around the island, visit the famous Blue Grotto, or take a chairlift to the top of Mount Solaro for breathtaking views.

 One of the main attractions on the island is the Piazzetta.
 This small square serves as the island’s central hub of activity.
-Here, visitors can enjoy a coffee or aperitif while enjoying the lively atmosphere.
+Here, you can enjoy a coffee or aperitif while enjoying the lively atmosphere.

 Other popular attractions include the Gardens of Augustus, the Villa San Michele, and the Church of San Michele.